 This July 2015, Construction world released an article focusing on Challenges faced by the Indian Government in implementing Smart Cities project.
 As the Indian government has planned to launch smart solutions to meet the need of growing urbanization and have approved 100 smart cities project in India.

-Many industry experts contributed to different solutions to the challenges highlighted within the article.
+Many industry experts contributed to different solutions to the challenges highlighted in the article.
 Like,

 Mr. Pratap Padode (@pratappadode) says, ¨The Smart Cities mission and AMRUT are likely to infuse a total of Rs 400,000 crore, once integrated with other missions like Digital India, Swachh Bharat, Housing for All, etc.¨